JanBask/playground-3lrgh4ar/markdowns/welcome.md

 Navigation: it should be intuitive and effortless to use as it let your customer to explore and move through your website efficiently.
 You will lose your business and them once they will feel irritated and confused using them.
 It’s as simple as that.
 Whenever a user visits your website, it should be clear to him/ her how to explore the website.
 It should be well organized with clear site’s menu options.
 They should understand the links to follow in order to find what they’re looking for.

 Let us make you understand the concept better with the help of an example.
-Suppose, you have an e- commerce website in which you are selling clothes.
+Suppose, you have an [e-commerce website](https://www.janbaskdigitaldesign.com/e-commerce-development/) in which you are selling clothes.
 So, to make the search easy, include links to the different types of clothing you sell in a drop-down menu.
 You can even use an anchored menu with links and product categories in case you are focusing subscription based service.
 This method is more efficient than others.
 No matter if you use a drop-down menu or anchored navigation bars, the main motive should be to make the customer’s search easy, hassle- free and relaxing.
 ### 3).
 Content Organization:

 None of the customer likes to read the whole book like content in any website.
 It looks boring, unattractive and somewhat people lose interest only after a look over it.
 So it’s better to plan the content structure.
 Customers look for snippets of information not the chapters.
 The website’s headlines, product categories, and announcements should be easy to see and even easier to read.
 To make the search easier, divide the content into blocks.
 Arrange best-selling products and new sales announcements closer to the top.